-All too often in online communities, we see many misconceptions about the Orthodox Church’s teachings about divorce and remarriage.
-Many simply do not know the intricacies of who can and cannot remarry, and what requirements a couple must fulfill when one or both of them is divorced and they seek remarriage.
-In this post, we’ll explore these topics and clear up those misunderstandings.
+All too often, we see many people spreading misinformation about the Orthodox Church’s teachings on divorce and remarriage.
+Because they simply don’t know who can and cannot remarry, and what requirements a couple must fulfill when one or both of them is divorced and they seek remarriage.
+It is not so cut and dry as most non-Orthodox believe it to be.

 The indissolubility of marriage

-In the Orthodox Church, we consider marriage a mystery or sacrament (Eph.
+In the Orthodox Church, marriage is a mystery or sacrament (Eph.
 5:31-32).
 Sealed through the Church, a healthy Christian marriage is thus indissoluble.
-That said, we must remember something important: the covenant of marriage, just like any other covenant with God, requires the exertion of our free will to remain indissoluble.
-In other words, marriage only remains indissoluble if we choose to make it so.
+That said, we must remember something important: the covenant of marriage, just like any other covenant with God, requires the exertion of our free will.
+In other words, marriage only remains unbreakable if we choose to make and keep it so.

 Orthodox teachings on divorce

-Many of those who choose not to obey this command from Christ, regardless of their reasons (i.e. ignorance, despondency), resort to divorce, which essentially kills the marriage.
+Regardless of their reasons (i.e. ignorance, despondency), many of those who choose not to obey this command from Christ resort to divorce, which essentially kills the marriage.
 In the eyes of the Church, this is obviously not a positive action or intervention.
 Rather, it dissolves the mini-Church formed through the marriage relationship and severs a bond that was meant to be indissoluble.
 Yet the Orthodox Church can permit divorce and remarriage, per our Lord’s words in the Gospel of Matthew:

 I tell you that anyone who divorces his wife, except for marital unfaithfulness, and marries another woman commits adultery.Matthew 19:9